Toyota Celica: First generation (A20, A30; 1970)

 The A40 automatic transmission became an option on North American ST and LT models starting in the 1973 model year.
 For 1975 the 1974 body was used and sturdier chrome and black rubber bumper bars with horizontally mounted shock absorber mounts (Volvo style) replaced the chrome bumpers used in the earlier cars (in accordance with US Federal bumper laws) mandating impacts without minor damage at 5 mph.
 Unfortunately the early 8R and 18R series engines proved to be less than durable, with early failures common.
 The 1974 18R-C engine's durability was improved somewhat, but the 20R introduced for 1975 proved to be a better engine in most respects.

 1972 update

 In August 1972 the Celica's tail lights were updated from one-piece tail lights (affectionately called one-tail or flat lights) to tail lights with distinctive raised brake & turn signal "bubble" lenses.
 The rear center panel was also redesigned as the fuel tank was moved from the trunk bottom to behind the rear seats and the fuel filler was moved from a concealed location between the tail lights to the left "C" pillar.
-Other changes included changes to the front and rear badges, the relocation of the towing hooks, changes to the color of the wing mirrors (on cars equipped with sports type mirrors) and changes to the centre console on ST and GT models.
+Other changes included changes to the front and rear badges, the relocation of the towing hooks, changes to the color of the fender mirrors (on cars equipped with sports type mirrors) and changes to the center console on ST and GT models.